 How it works

-- Azithromycin is a type of antibiotic, called a macrolide.
-It kills bacteria by inhibiting bacterial protein synthesis.
+- Azithromycin kills bacteria by inhibiting bacterial protein synthesis.

-- Used to treat infections due to bacteria occurring on the skin, in the lungs, in the ears, and some infections that have been sexually transmitted.
+- Used to treat mild-to-moderate infections caused by susceptible bacteria occurring on the skin, in the lungs, in the ears, and some infections that have been sexually transmitted.

 - Used specifically for the treatment and prevention of mycobacterium avium complex (a type of respiratory infection) in people with advanced HIV.
 May be used in addition to other antibiotics.

 - Active against a wide range of microorganisms and shows good penetration into human tissue.
 Some bacteria may be resistant (not killed by azithromycin).